-This service will be recommissioned during 2024/24
+This service is being recommissioned during 2024/25.

 Mental Health in the Community

 Open Mental Health is an alliance of organisations that are working to improve the way people in Somerset receive support with their mental health, which was recommissioned in 2023.